 Chef Nicolai Nørregaard – Restaurant Kadeau Bornholm & Kopenhagen (DK) – www.kadeau.dk

 The program continuous with some more nordic Cuisine.
-Coming from a country where you spent most of the time outside, it is essential to use every element given.
+Coming from a country where you spent most of the time outside, it is essential to work with every element given.
 He uses fir seedlings in a dish for example.
 On the stage with his sous Chef he prepared 6 different dishes with a admirable elegance and tranquility.
 Observing Chef Nicolai during his preparations comes over as a meditation.

 A dish presented is a pickled & grilled pumpkin glazed with a quince sirop decorated with some fried rose petals and red ants that give sourness to the plate.
 Another plate: a smoked salmon where combined with figs that grow even in a climate as the island of Bornholm.
 The island of Borholm is located 180 kilometers from the coast nearby the Baltic Sea.
 A paradise for nature lover.
 We all fall into the silence and enjoy the show!